Comprehensive Expungement Representation by an Experienced Indiana Attorney You Can Trust.

 Negotiation with Prosecutor Requesting Shorter Waiting Period (if necessary)

-Draft of the Expungement Petition & Review with Attorney
+Drafting of the Expungement Petition & Review with Attorney

 Filing of the Expungement Petition & Related Exhibits